zeek/zeek-docs/doc/frameworks/supervisor.rst

 This script now spawns four nodes: a cluster manager, logger, worker, and proxy.
-It also configures each node to use a separate working directory corresponding to the node's name within the current working directory of the Supervisor process and redirects stdout and stderr to files inside.
+It also configures each node to use a separate working directory corresponding to the node's name within the current working directory of the Supervisor process.
+Any stdout/stderr output of the nodes is automatically redirected through the Supervisor process and prefixes with relevant information, like the node name that the output came from.

 The Supervisor process also listens on a port of its own for further instructions from other external/remote processes via